chrshffmn/ReturnToTheTomb/README.md

 ## System Requirements
 This version of the Return to the Tomb VR experience was developed using Unity version 2018.3.14f1 for the HTC Vive headset using Steam VR.
 It has also run successfully on the HTC Cosmos headset.
 These HTC configurations require a tethered connection to a VR-ready Windows PC.
 The experience also runs on the Meta Quest 2 headset using the Quest Link system to connect the headset to a VR-ready Windows PC.

+### Download repository from GitHub
+Download this GitHub repository.
+In most cases, this will involve downloading a zip file of the entire repository using the "Code" button.
+See instructions [here](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives).
+However, because some of the content in this repository is large, you may need to download subsets and then reassemble the contents to match the file structure in the repository.

 To run this experience you will need the following:
 ### For HTC Vive and HTC Cosmos headsets
 * VR-ready Windows PC with the assets in this repository stored locally